lgreco/cdp/docs/source/COMP170/notes/courseRecap.rst

 Course Recap
 =============

 Here's a list of things that I wish everyone could remember from an introductory programming course.
 Software is not written only to compile and run.
 It must be written so that others can read and maintain it.
 Those *others* include yourself 6 or more months after you wrote the program.
+The items below have been written with Java in mind.
+They apply to other languages as well.

 The 80/20 rule in programming